kronda/kronda/wordpress/wp-content/plugins/advanced-excerpt/readme.txt

 Contributors: basvd
-Tags: excerpt, advanced, post, posts, template, formatting Donate link: http://basvd.com/code/advanced-excerpt/ Requires at least: 2.2
+Tags: excerpt, advanced, post, posts, template, formatting Donate link: http://basvd.com/code/advanced-excerpt/ Requires at least: 3.2
-Tested up to: 3.2.1
+Tested up to: 3.3
-Stable tag: 4.0
+Stable tag: 4.1.1

 Several improvements over WP's default excerpt.
-The size of the excerpt can be limited using character or word count, and HTML markup is not removed.
+The size can be limited using character or word count, and HTML markup is not removed.

 == Description ==

 This plugin adds several improvements to WordPress' default way of creating excerpts.

-1. It can keep HTML markup in the excerpt (and you get to choose which tags are included)
+1. Keeps HTML markup in the excerpt (and you get to choose which tags are included)
-2. It trims the excerpt to a given length using either character count or word count
+2. Trims the excerpt to a given length using either character count or word count
-3. You can customize the excerpt length and the ellipsis character that will be used when trimming
+3. Only the 'real' text is counted (HTML is ignored but kept)
-4. A read-more link can be added automatically
+4. Customizes the excerpt length and the ellipsis character that are used
-4. The excerpt length is *real* (everything belonging to HTML tags is not counted)
+5. Completes the last word or sentence in an excerpt (no weird cuts)
-5. Can ignore custom excerpts and use the generated one instead
+6. Adds a *read-more* link to the text
-6. Theme developers can use `the_advanced_excerpt()` for even more control (see the FAQ)
+7. Ignores custom excerpts and use the generated one instead

-In addition to keeping HTML markup in the excerpt, the plugin also corrects HTML that might have been broken due to the trimming process.
+8. Theme developers can use `the_advanced_excerpt()` for even more control (see the FAQ)

-This plugin is also compatible with Shortcodes.
+Most of the above features are optional and/or can be customized by the user or theme developer.

 == Installation ==